Popular science: History

+The 18th century saw increasing professionalism in science and a separation of academic science into special disciples.
+This created gap between experts and lay readers which popular science writing attempted to bridge.

 By 1830, astronomer John Herschel had recognized the need for the specific genre of popular science.
 In a letter to philosopher William Whewell, he wrote that the general public needed "digests of what is actually known in each particular branch of science... to give a connected view of what has been done, and what remains to be accomplished."
 Indeed, as the British population became not just increasingly literate but also well-educated, there was growing demand for science titles.
 Mary Somerville became an early and highly successful science writer of the nineteenth century.
 Her On the Connexion of the Physical Sciences (1834), intended for the mass audience, sold quite well.
 Arguably one of the first books in modern popular science, it contained few diagrams and very little mathematics.
 Ten editions of the book were published, and it was translated into multiple languages.
 It was the most popular science title from the publisher John Murray until On the Origin of Species (1859) by Charles Darwin.

+The discoveries of the early 20th century widened the gap between scientists and public understanding.
+With World War II and the rise of the military-industrial complex, mistrust of science grew, leading to many efforts like science museums to spread science knowledge more broadly.

+Popular science publications dramatically expanded beginning in the 1970s.
+For example, the circulation of Scientific American grew from 425,000 to 715,000 between 1970 and 1984.
+Many new magazines devoted to popular science appeared during this era, including Omni, Discover, and Physics Today.